-These 10 Minute Grilled Chimichurri Shrimp Skewers are loaded with bold fresh herb flavours from easy-to-make Argentinian sauce.
+These 10 Minute Grilled Chimichurri Shrimp Skewers are loaded with bold herb flavours from this easy-to-make Argentinian sauce.
 It's a low-carb, Keto, Paleo and Whole30-friendly recipe, perfect for summer grilling!
 Serve either as appetizers or as a main dish.

 There's something about grilling food on a stick that makes preparing dinner fun!
 I've been making these Ginger-Garlic Glazed Korean Chicken Skewers and these Easy Japanese Chicken Yakitori Skewers on repeat lately.
 But today, I opted for shrimp with Chimichurri instead.

 Juicy shrimp and a bright, garlicky herb sauce make a perfect match.
 Chimichurri sauce is similar to salsa verde but the main herb in salsa verde is basil instead of parsley.

 Chimichurri is an Argentinian sauce, commonly served with steak.
 However, if don't eat beef, don't let that stop you from making it!
 It's incredible on shrimp or prawns, with grilled chicken, salmon, and drizzled over roasted vegetables.
 Once you make it, try these recipes, too:

 Besides wild large shrimp or prawns, you'll need fresh garlic cloves, shallots, and fresh herbs.
 This chimichurri sauce recipe uses fresh flat-leaf Italian parsley, basil, cilantro and ground coriander and combines them with olive oil, lemon juice and red wine vinegar.

 You'll find recipe amounts and tips in the recipe card below.